Earthy yellow split pea soup with bright lemon and plenty of greens is a hearty, one-bowl meal that you will want to make again and again.

 - Pressure Cooker Directions: Combine all of the ingredients except the Swiss chard, parsley, lemon juice, salt, and pepper in your pressure cooker.
-Cook for 18 minutes, and let the pressure come down naturally.
-Stir in the Swiss chard, and put the lid onto the pot again, but don’t turn it on.
+Cook for 18 minutes, then do a 15-minute natural release.
+Stir in the Swiss chard, and put the lid onto the pot again, but don't turn it on.
 Wait 5 minutes, and see if the chard is wilted.
-If it is, you’re ready to serve.
+If it is, you're ready to serve.
 If not, cover for a few more minutes, and check again.
-Finish with the lemon juice, salt, and pepper just before serving.
+Finish with the lemon juice, parsley, salt, and pepper just before serving.

 - If you can't find yellow split peas, you can use green instead.
 The flavor is similar, and the cooking time is the same.